Thursday, March 19, 2026

 So Joshua overcame the Amalekite army with the sword.

 And now there is a battle with the Amalekites.
 This is the first battle in the wilderness.
-To emphasize that it is really God acting through the Israelites, we see that whenever Moses holds up his hands (to worship? to ask for help?) the Israelites are winning but when he tires and drops his hands, they begin to lose.
+To emphasize that it is really God acting through the Israelites, we see that whenever Moses holds up his hands (to worship? to ask for help?) the Israelites are successful but when he tires and drops his hands, they begin to lose.
 Aaron and Hur comes to Moses's aid and help him hold up his hands.
 Fretheim suggests that the easiest interpretation of the necessity of Moses to hold up his hand is that this gives the army below a visible sign that YHWH, through Moses, is in charge -- that the staff of Moses represents the hand of YHWH.

-Exodus 17: 14-16, Amalekites draw God's wrath
+Exodus 17:14-16, Amalekites draw God's wrath

 Then the LORD said to Moses, "Write this on a scroll as something to be remembered and make sure that Joshua hears it, because I will completely blot out the memory of Amalek from under heaven."